JonasGrabbe/JonasGrabbe/README.md

 - 💬 Ask me about ... anything and everythink, happy to have a chat.
 - 📫 How to reach me: ... email linkedIn or personal web page.
 - 😄 Pronouns: ... all the way!
 - ⚡ Fun fact: ...
 Fig trees eat bugs!!
-So don't be "feige" and ask me how to plant a forrest.
+So don't be "feige" and let's plant a forrest.